-Line-of-Sight Name: Tori adopts the name "Crystal Waters" from a visible water dispenser to infiltrate Melinda Murray's filming location.
+- Line-of-Sight Alias: Tori adopts the name "Crystal Waters" from a visible water dispenser to infiltrate Melinda Murray's filming location.

-Loophole Abuse: In "Victori-Yes", Andre realises this when the girl he's with actually has a song called "Do You Want To Go Home".
+- Loophole Abuse: In "Victori-Yes", Andre realises this when the girl he's with asks if he wants to go home.

 Cat: Oh, Tofu, it looks like we're not in the Hollywood Arts bathroom anymore! (looks around) Oh, wait, no, we are.
 It's just in color!

 - In April Fools Blank, the Wizard of Oz parody scene, like the movie, starts off in black and white and then switches to color after Cat (dressed like Dorothy) hits her head against a bathroom stall door.
 Cat is also aware of this change: